robinroche/modellib/README.md

 A library of models for microgrid applications: renewables, storage, etc.

 ## Available models
-* PV model_1: generic, power
+* PV model1: generic, power
-* PV model_2: generic, voltage-current
+* PV model2: generic, voltage-current
+* Fuel cell model1: PEM, voltage-current

 ## Citing this repository
 A paper may be written in the future, and will be referenced here.
 In the mean time, please cite this repository.